dhee-tree/Team-19/README.md

 To make our work as accessible as possible, all models and methods written for Woodless have proper documenting with PHPDoc and/or commenting.
 - For Laravel or other features, please refer to the relevant documentation.

 ## Setup
 ### Introduction
 This guide assumes you are familiar with PHP web development environments (such as XAMMP) and have cloned/copied the repository to one.
-You will also need access to a MySQL server and may also require [Composer](https://getcomposer.org/download/).
+You will also need access to a MySQL server and [Composer](https://getcomposer.org/download/).

-### Setting up the .env file
+### Setup the .env file
 The file .env declares the app environment, so it is important to set this up first.
 1. Rename [`.env.example`](./WoodLess/.env.example) in the project root folder to `.env`.
-2. Inside `.env`, modify lines 12-17 to match the information of your target database/table.
-This will be the table used by the website.
+2. Inside `.env`, modify lines 12-17 to match the information of your target database.
+This will be the database that the project will use and connect to.
 3. Go to the WoodLess directory in a terminal.
-Run `composer install` to ensure the project is setup correctly.
+Run `composer install` to ensure the project is set up correctly.
+You may also wish to run `composer update`.
 4. Run the command `php artisan key:generate`.
 This will generate an app key unique to your project installation.

+### Setup the Database
+Before you can run the website, the project must have a database setup.
+1. Ensure your target MySQL server is running, and you have created a database that matches the one specifed in `.env`.
+2. Go to the WoodLess directory in a terminal.
+Run `php artisan migrate`.
+This will build the tables required to run the website in the database.
+- For additonal database information and commands, including test data, see the database readme.

+### Accessing the website
+1. Go to the WoodLess directory in a terminal.
+Run `php artisan serve`.
+This will create a server that you can access the website with.
+If everything is setup correctly, you will be able to access WoodLess.

 ## Team Members